DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 When the internet arrived in these communities, it became ordinary for them in the way it is for most people.
-A great deal of Indigenous media studies work begins from a curiosity of whether Aboriginal people living in remote regions are enthusiastic or fearful of the advent of new communications technologies.
+A great deal of Indigenous media studies work begins from a curiosity about whether Aboriginal people living in remote regions are enthusiastic or fearful of the advent of new communications technologies.
 Scholars have set out with the explicit intention of discovering whether people of traditional cultures deal